top of page

 Our clinical team of doctoral level, in-network psychologists in Houston provides depression therapy in person and online across Texas.

-Our psychologists come from diverse cultural backgrounds, speak multiple languages, and have lived and worked in multiple countries and settings.
-We are attentive to how culture, migration, race, gender, identity, and social position shape a person's life and inner world.
+We are licensed psychologists coming from various countries, speaking multiple languages, with experience in many clinical settings.
+We are attentive to how culture, migration, race, gender, identity, and social position shape a person's life.

 Our clinical approach is depth-oriented.
 We are interested in what sustains the symptoms, not only what they look like on the surface.
-Why does this keep happening, and where did it come from?
-These questions take time and require a different quality of attention, a willingness to stay with what is uncomfortable, and a clinician who can hold complexity over the long term.
+This takes time, and requires a different quality of attention and a clinician who can hold complexity over the long term.

 Our clinical team of doctoral-level psychologists provides in-person therapy in Houston and telehealth across Texas.
-A number of them are also PsyPact-authorized to see patients in other states.
+Some of us are also PsyPact-authorized to see patients in other states.

-We are in-network with Aetna, BCBS, Cigna, United Healthcare/Optum, and Oscar.
-We verify your benefits before your first appointment.
+We are in-network with Aetna, BCBS, Cigna, United Healthcare/Optum, Oscar, Tricare, and Curative, and we verify your benefits before your first appointment.
 Our clinical director reviews each inquiry personally and recommends a clinician whose background and approach fit what you are bringing in.

 What Changes Over Time